 Payments from another bank or building society

-You can pay off a lump sum or make multiple payments online from another bank or building society.
-Use the following details:
+You can pay off a lump sum or make multiple payments online from another building society or bank.

 Payments by cheque or cash